 THE PROGRESSION—DOM, WILD, SCI, PRO

 There are five sections in this book.
 After META-LEARNING, the progression is color coded for difficulty, just like jujitsu: blue, purple, brown, and black.

-From the science of el Bulli, the famed Spanish restaurant that was harder to get into than Harvard,3 to the fish markets of Kolkata to the backcountry of South Carolina, no stone was left unturned in search of powerful simplicity.
+From the science of el Bulli, the famed Spanish restaurant that was harder to get into than Harvard, ((On a single day in the fall of each year, the restaurant booked the next year’s reservations, accepting approximately 8,000 seats from a reported 2 million requests.)) to the fish markets of Kolkata to the backcountry of South Carolina, no stone was left unturned in search of powerful simplicity.
 Turn the page to see what our journey together will look like.

 This is where I introduce every important principle I’ve discovered about accelerating learning.

 It starts with smart drug self-experimentation at Princeton (inhaling hormones, anyone?), progresses to language learning, and branches off into everything imaginable: sports, memorizing numbers, “learning” smells, deconstructing food, even cramming six months of culinary school into 48 hours.

 If you’re only interested in cooking, you can skip this section, but I highly suggest you give it a read at some point.
 It is the backbone of this book.